Sitecore/Helix.Docs/helix/principles/architecture-principles/dependencies.rst

-assemblies, but also references from code to Sitecore templates and fields, references between templates, references from templates to renderings, references from HTML mark-up to CSS, calls from the Website through to other subsystems like the Commerce Engine, and so on.
+assemblies, but also references from code to Sitecore templates and fields, references between templates, references from templates to renderings, references from HTML mark-up to CSS, calls from the Website through to other services like the Commerce Engine, and so on.
 Therefore, when working in a modular architecture environment with Sitecore, make sure you constantly keep an eye out for loose coupling or implicit dependencies, and actively ensure dependencies are as explicit as